.220 Swift Ammo

 • Not suitable for medium or large game hunting

-• Ammunition can be more expensive and less available
+• Ammunition can be more expensive than common calibers

 • Wind drift can be significant at extreme ranges